markgbeckett/zx80/hexld3/README.md

     6. `GOTO 500` to restore your code (immediately after loading).
     7. `RUN 700` to see the location and length of your code
     8. `RUN 800` to start a new project.
+    9. `RUN 900` to disassemble machine code (having first loaded the disassembler -- see below).

+### Loading the Disassembler

+Toni's Z80 disassembler is too long for me to insert into REM statements, so I have provided it as a separate binary file that can be loaded into memory at address 7800h.
+The binary file can only be loaded from a ZXpand SD-card reader, I am afraid.
+Assuming you have one, and having first loaded the main HEXLD3 program, you should type `LOAD "ZX80DISS.BIN;30720"`.
+This BASIC code at line 900 assumes the disassembler has been loaded in this way.

+If you would like to see the disassembler source code, take a look at [https://github.com/markgbeckett/jupiter_ace/tree/master/z80_disassembler](https://github.com/markgbeckett/jupiter_ace/tree/master/z80_disassembler).

 Have fun!